Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.

 We do offer a preliminary but functional global nickname registration.
 If you want to be consistently known as @kittenbunny99 across all Discourse instances, you can.
 You'll also get a user page here that optionally lists all your forum memberships.

-For now, sign up on meta and that will globally reserve your nickname for later use.
+For now, sign up on meta and that will globally reserve your Discourse nickname for later use.

-It's open source software.
+On the other hand, we are building open source software.
 Is it ever ready?
+Ask our partners.

 We're on a five year mission to improve the Internet with free, open-source discussion software that raises the level of Discourse for the entire world.
 It's a work in progress.